 The publisher, Eagle Hill Institute reserves the copyright to all its publications.
 Any reproduction, other than for an individual's own personal and private use, or distribution of journal content is prohibited without written permission from Eagle Hill Institute.

-Authors of articles published in the Southeastern Naturalist are allowed to post the pdf reprints of their articles on their own website, as well as personally distribute copies to their colleagues, provided they do so along with a clear statement of the Institute's copyright policy as stated above.
+Authors of articles published in the Southeastern Naturalist are allowed to post the pdf reprints of their articles on their own website or on the website or in the repository of their affiliated institution, as well as personally distribute copies to their colleagues, provided they do so along with a clear statement of the Institute's copyright policy as stated above.